Am I Done? Predicting Action Progress in Videos: Experimental Setting

 \subsection{Implementation Details}

 In practice, we observed that on some classes of the UCF-101 dataset it is hard to learn accurate progress prediction models.
-These are action classes like \textit{Biking} or \textit{WalkingWithDog} that exhibit a cyclic behavior, where even for a human observer is hard to guess how far the action has progressed.
+These are action classes like \textit{Biking} or \textit{WalkingWithDog} that are completely atelic and even for a human observer is hard to guess how far the action has progressed.
 Therefore we extended our framework by adopting a curriculum learning strategy.
-First, the model is trained as described in Sect.~\ref{sec:training} on classes that have a clear non-cyclic behavior\footnote{This subset consists of the following classes: \textit{Basketball}, \textit{BasketballDunk}, \textit{CliffDiving}, \textit{CricketBowling}, \textit{Diving}, \textit{FloorGymnastics}, \textit{GolfSwing}, \textit{LongJump}, \textit{PoleVault}, \textit{TennisSwing}, \textit{VolleyballSpiking}.}.
+First, the model is trained as described in Sect.~\ref{sec:training} on classes that have at least a telic phase\footnote{This subset consists of the following classes: \textit{Basketball}, \textit{BasketballDunk}, \textit{CliffDiving}, \textit{CricketBowling}, \textit{Diving}, \textit{FloorGymnastics}, \textit{GolfSwing}, \textit{LongJump}, \textit{PoleVault}, \textit{TennisSwing}, \textit{VolleyballSpiking}.}.
 Then, we fix all convolutional, FC and LSTM layers and fine-tune the FC8 layer that is used to perform progress prediction from the last LSTM output on the whole UCF-101 dataset.
 This strategy improves the convergence of the model.